-Create a Raised Bed Garden with our Easy Instructions for Growing Vegetables
+Raised Bed Gardening for Growing Vegetables without Digging

-Find step-by-step instructions for a raised bed garden for growing vegetables.
-Learn how to build raised beds, bed size, soil preparation, crop spacing, sowing and crop rotation and soil rotation for raised bed gardening.
-Raised beds are ideal for those gardeners who find that they want to plant over concrete, clay soil or other soils that are too hard to dig.
+Step-by-step instructions for raised bed gardening for growing vegetables.
+Learn how to build your beds, bed size, soil preparation, crop spacing, sowing and crop rotation and soil rotation.
+Having garden beds that are off the ground are ideal for those gardeners who find that they want to plant over concrete, clay soil or other soils that are too hard to dig.

-As mentioned before, a bed built to a depth of 30cm is more than enough for root crops, including carrots and parsnips.
+As mentioned before, a raised bed built to a depth of 30cm is more than enough for root crops, including carrots and parsnips.
 For leaf crops you can get away with 15 cm.
-Your beds can also be built to waist height for those people who not only find it difficult to dig, but also find it difficult to bend.
+Your raised bed garden can also be built to waist height for those people who not only find it difficult to dig, but also find it difficult to bend.

 The spaces left between the beds is comfortable at 45cm unless you need to push a wheelbarrow between the beds, then you will have to double it.
 But if you can, leave the space at 45cm, and find an alternative route for the barrow.